jamii/zest/design.md

   * For each key, they contain the same value.

 Two __values__ are `==` if they have the same representation and their notations are equal.

+TODO Should it be a compile error to compare different reprs?

 ```
 i64[42] == i64[42]